louisicard/adimeo-data-suite/SEARCH_API.md

     * **Code:** 400

     * **Content:** <br />
-      Occurs when index or mapping not exists:
+      Occurs when index or mapping not exists :
       ```json
         {
             "error": "Mapping does not exists"